shini4i/argo-watcher/README.md

 2) Code build pipeline is triggered.
 3) Docker image is packaged and tagged according to the pre-defined pattern and pushed to the Docker registry.
 4) The pipeline starts to communicate with argo-watcher and waits for either "deployed" or "failed" status to be returned.
-5) It happens simultaneously as step 4. argocd-image-updater detects that the new image tag appeared in the registry and commits changes to the gitops repo.
+5) It happens alongside with step 4. argocd-image-updater detects that the new image tag appeared in the registry and commits changes to the gitops repo.

 ## Examples
 ### Add a task